JeffJesse/JeffJesse/README.md

 - 👋 Hi, I’m @JeffJesse
 - 👀 I’m interested in RPG's & Rogue like type of videogames.
 - 🌱 I’m currently learning how to be a great software engenieer & a capable programmer.
-- 💞️ I’m going to collaborate with some of my friends developing a web page.
+- 💞️ I’m going to collaborate with some of my friends & try to develop a web page for a contest.

 <!---
 JeffJesse/JeffJesse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.